-Step 1: If you want to opt for cloud backup method, the first step would be to choose the right cloud storage service for yourself.
-For this, you have a wide range of options available, some of the most popular being, Google drive, Dropbox and OneDrive.
+Step 1: If you want to opt for a cloud backup method, the first step would be to choose the right cloud storage service for yourself.
+For this, you have a wide range of options available, some of the most popular being, Google Drive, Dropbox, and OneDrive.

-You can choose the best service for you, based on supported platforms, price and storage space available.
-You may also opt for in-built cloud storage solution that comes with your device.
+You can choose the best service for you, based on supported platforms, price, and storage space available.
+You may also opt for an in-built cloud storage solution that comes with your device.

 Step 2: Install your preferred software within your IT system, and log into it using your credentials.
 Since, cloud storage services offer inly a limited space, you may need to make payment, to for additional space.

 Step 3: After logging in, your cloud backup system, will allow you to set backup schedule and select the files and folders you want to backup.
 Once you are done with this, all your data will be backed up automatically at regular intervals.